 If the defendant has pleaded not guilty, the matter will be listed as a defended hearing and a date set for trial.
-At the trial, the prosecution must prove not only that the defendant did the act but that the defendant knew what she or he was doing.
-This must be proved beyond reasonable doubt.
+At the trial, the prosecution must prove, not only that the defendant did the act, but in most cases also that the defendant knew what she or he was doing (or were reckless).
+These elements must be proved beyond reasonable doubt.

-On first entering the witness box each witness is required to take an oath on the Bible or give an affirmation to tell the truth.
+On first entering the witness box each witness is required to take an oath or give an affirmation to tell the truth.
 The prosecutor then questions the witnesses (examination-in-chief).
-When the prosecutor has finished examining the witness, the defendant is entitled to ask the witness questions in cross-examination.
+When the prosecutor has finished asking questions to the witness, the defendant is entitled to ask the witness questions in cross-examination.

 The content of the Law Handbook is made available as a public service for information purposes only and should not be relied upon as a substitute for legal advice.
 See Disclaimer for details.
 For free and confidential legal advice in South Australia call 1300 366 424.